siemens/InnerSourcePatterns/patterns/1-initial/walk-the-innersource-talk.md

 ## Status (optional until merging)

 > General pattern status is stored in GitHub's Label tagging - see any pull request.
 Note that this GitHub label tagging becomes less visible once the pattern is finalized and merged, so having some information in this field is helpful.
   You might store other related info here, such as review history: "Three of us reviewed this on 2/5/17 and it needs John's expertise before it can go further."

 ## Author(s)

+- Florian Greinacher (Siemens AG)
 - Marion Deveaud (Siemens AG)
+- Nejc Habjan (Siemens AG)
 - Roger Meier (Siemens AG)
-- Florian Greinacher (Siemens AG)

 ## Acknowledgments

-- ToDo: add other code.siemens.com members
+- Antoine Auger (Siemens AG)
+- Diego Louzan
+- Ercan Uçan (Siemens AG)
+- Fabio Huser (Siemens AG)
+- Max Wittig (Siemens AG)